ariga/atlas-action/README.md

         dir: file://migrations
 ```

-### `ariga/atlas-action/migrate/plan`
+### `ariga/atlas-action/migrate/diff`

-Automatically generate a migration plan and commit the changes to the migration directory.
+Generate and lint migrations automatically, then commit the changes to the migration directory.
-And run lint on the changes.

 > **Note**
 >